Quick Summary

 Sewage and improper waste disposal

-To stop pollution, we must adopt eco-friendly habits like reducing plastic use, recycling waste, using public transport, and saving energy.
-Governments should enforce strict environmental laws.
-Public awareness, tree planting, and cleaner technologies are key steps.
-Together, our actions can lead to a cleaner, healthier planet for future generations.
+To stop pollution, we need eco-friendly habits like reducing plastic use, recycling, saving energy, and using public transport.
+Governments should enforce strong environmental laws, promote clean technologies, and raise public awareness.
+Tree planting and sustainable practices are vital steps.
+Together, our actions can create a cleaner, healthier planet for future generations.

 Plastic wastes are discarded plastic materials like bags, bottles, packaging, and non-biodegradable containers.
 They accumulate in landfills, oceans, and the environment, causing pollution, harming wildlife, and taking hundreds of years to decompose naturally.